rubensrocha/fruit-farm/README.md

 ### Warning <br>
 Files of the project will be updated when i finish template integration.

+Code contributions (pull request) will be accepted only after the first release version.

 #### Objectives:
 <ul>
     <li>Bether data validation to prevent SQL Injections</li>